harmslab/epistasis/docs/pages/quick_guide.rst

 * EpistasisPowerTransform_: use a power transform function to fit a nonlinear genotype-phenotype map and estimate epistasis.
 * EpistasisPowerLasso_: use a power transform function to fit a nonlinear genotype-phenotype map and estimate *sparse* epistasis.
 * EpistasisLogisticRegression_: use logistic regression to classify phenotypes as dead/alive.
-* EpistasisMixedRegression_: classify a genotype-phenotype map first, then estimate epistatic coefficients in "alive" phenotypes.
 * EpistasisEnsembleRegression_: use a statistical ensemble of "states" to decompose variation in a genotype-phenotype map.

 Installation and dependencies